Links

 Alexander Library, Edward Gray Institute of Field Ornithology, University of Oxford

-The Alexander Library of Ornithology is one of the foremost ornithological reference libraries in the world.
-It holds extensive collections of 19th and 20th century books, pamphlets and periodicals, and an archive of ornithological notebooks and diaries.
+The institute's Alexander Library of Ornithology (now based in the Radcliffe Science Library) is one of the most important ornithological reference libraries in the world, containing extensive collections of 19th, 20th and 21st century books, pamphlets and periodicals, and an archive of ornithological notebooks and diaries.
+It is an international resource with the collections covering ornithology, natural history, conservation, ecology and behaviour.

 The Griffith Institute, University of Oxford